 The decrease in total assets during Q2-2018 is due in part to the cash outlay required to purchase the Company's shares from the secondary market for its DSU obligations.
 As well, the Company completed the purchase and cancellation of approximately 22 million of its common shares during the quarter resulting in a cash outlay of approximately \$5 million.
-The non-current liabilities represents the DSU liability for those DSUs that vest more than one year from the period end.
+The non-current liabilities represent the DSU liability for those DSUs that vest more than one year from the period end.
 Increases and decreases during the periods reflected new grants, increases or decreases in the Company's share price, as well as movement of the liability to current.
 This decreased to \$nil in Q2-2018 as a result of the change in accounting treatment whereby, effective April 2018, the DSUs are treated as equity as they are expected to be paid out in common shares of the Company.
+The increase to non-current liabilities in Q1-2019 relates to the adoption of IFRS 16 and represents long-term lease liabilities.